Palmer, Saskatchewan: History of the church

 The prominent structure in Palmer is St. Oliver's Catholic Church which closed its doors in 1970.
 Eventually purchased by Mr. Bowler from his grandfather's estate, the building became simply known as "The Church".

-The first mass was held by Father Gravel on May 17, 1914 and in the spirit of historical recognition, the residents of Palmer will be held a Centennial Celebration on May 17, 2014, highlighted by a music festival with the main stage located within the church.
+The first mass was held by Father Gravel on May 17, 1914 and in the spirit of historical recognition, the residents of Palmer held a Centennial Celebration on May 17, 2014, highlighted by a music festival with the main stage located within the church.